 Saving parameters: If you click on the down-arrow on the 'Edit params'

-button Edit params, you will get a menu that enables you save and load up to five sets of parameters.
+button button, you will present a menu that enables you save and load up to five sets of parameters.
 This is handy when using different instruments or experimental settings.